- Optimizely Web Experimentation

 Chris' team targeted the experiment to new visitors on the day when "Oprah’s Favorite Things" was published.
 Those visiting the site for the first time were eligible to see a variation of the homepage that showed the benefits of fitness trackers instead of a product lineup.

-Chris’ team hypothesized that new visitors would be in a more educational frame of mind, rather than ready to compare the features of one tracker against the others.
+Chris' team hypothesized that new visitors would be in a more educational frame of mind, rather than ready to compare the features of one tracker with the others.
 Showing the benefits of a tracker would help those visitors evaluate just the one tracker that they were there to see.
 This would reduce friction and make the decision to purchase easier for those visitors.

-The increase in clicks to the “Shop Now” CTA in the hero image confirmed that visitors wanted to learn about the benefits of fitness trackers and evaluate one product, rather than choose between several.
+Primary metric – The increase in clicks to the "Shop Now" CTA in the hero image confirmed that visitors wanted to learn about the benefits of fitness trackers and evaluate one product, rather than choose between several.

-Chris’ team prioritized revenue per visitor as a secondary metric to track the downstream impact of the experiment—and ensure that they are moving the needle in the right direction.
+Secondary metrics and monitoring metrics – Chris’ team prioritized revenue per visitor as a secondary metric to track the downstream impact of the experiment—and ensure that they are moving the needle in the right direction.
 Clicks to the top navigation helped the team confirm visitor intent and monitor other parts of the funnel.

 Learn more about primary and secondary metrics.